Persepolis (comics): Background

 Marjane Satrapi's use of graphic novels to depict her own life events has made her reading easily accessible to people throughout the world.
 In an article titled "Why I wrote Persepolis", Satrapi says "Images are a way of writing.
 When you have the talent to be able to write and to draw, it seems a shame to choose only one.
 I think it's better to do both".
 Her first novel in this series, Persepolis: The Story of a Childhood, depicts her childhood experiences in Iran during the Islamic Revolution, while her subsequent novel, Persepolis 2: The Story of a Return, depicts her high school years in Vienna, Austria.
 Persepolis 2 also includes Satrapi's return to Iran where she attends college, marries, and later divorces before moving to France.
 Hence, the series is not only a memoir, but a Bildungsroman.
 Throughout both books, she focuses on the idea of "witnessing".
 Meaning, the motivation behind her writing involves describing her life from the viewpoint of someone viewing political and social chaos.
 This displays the "survival" aspect behind Satrapi as a young girl, and eventually young woman within this context.
-The influences of Satrapi's past education in Iran and Europe, and specifically German impressionism, can be felt throughout her writings and drawings as well.
+The influences of Satrapi's past education in Iran and Europe, and specifically German expressionism, can be felt throughout her writings and drawings as well.
 She seeks to create a visual context for not only those from the West, but also those from the Middle-East due to the lack of physical optics for this important time in history.

 Both describe her life experiences of being Iranian and the way in which the Revolution shaped her life and the lives of her friends and family.
 The novel narrates "counter-historical narratives that are mostly unknown by a Western reading public."
-It is important to note her family as upper-middle class, and even descends from Iran's Qajar Dynasty.
-Although she does not find this significant, it can be kept in mind when attempting to understand her viewpoint.

 Satrapi chose the name Persepolis, originating from the Ancient Greek term for Iran, in order to convey the message that the current state of Iran comes from thousands of years of background, not just recent hostile events.

 After the writing and publication of Persepolis, Satrapi herself has transformed into a diplomat for her home country of Iran.
 She has "become a spokeswoman for greater freedom [in Iran], and a voice against war and for cross-cultural understanding".